Gilmanton – Twigg

 - An 8-acre field on Loon Pond Road providing access to a cemetery once used by the Osgood family

 - A 41- acre tract of fields and forests with extensive frontage on Meetinghouse Pond across from the historic Smith Meetinghouse complex.
-This parcel includes a flax retting pond, where farmers prepared flax for weaving into cloth in the early 19th century.
+This parcel includes the Tom Howe Barn, a 19th century barn now used by the Gilmanton Historical Society to house its Gilmanton Agricultural Museum.
+It has been named the Tom Howe Barn in honor of Tom Howe’s efforts to conserve this land and so many others in Gilmanton.
+Near the Tom Howe Barn is the State’s only known “retting pond” where flax in the 18th and 19th centuries was “retted” before it could be processed into linen fibers.
 The extensive stone structure built across the pond’s bottom for processing flax is the only known example of such a feature in the State of New Hampshire.

 The Frisky Hill view toward the Belknaps and the Meetinghouse Road parcels are now owned by the Town of Gilmanton (subject to conservation easements held by Five Rivers) under the stewardship of the Conservation Commission.